 She a great blogger and is known for her writings all over the place plus her guest blogging community.

-In the ancient past of 2008 she has written a post on image SEO which by now ranks at #1 for the keyphrase [image SEO].
+In the ancient past of 2008 she has written a post on image SEO which for years ranked at #1 on Google.com for the keyphrase [image SEO].

 It’s a great overview and offers some background information plus several useful links to additional resources from other blogs.